Assignment 2 File System

 Alignment

-A memory address is n-byte aligned if it is a multiple of n
+A memory address is n-byte aligned if it is a multiple of n.
+Said another

 usually need to be concerned about the alignment of our memory addresses, but